-A. W. S. are the initials used to represent the women's government association.
+A.W.S. are the initials used to represent the women's government association.
 This is part of the national organization, which exists in almost all of the larger colleges.
 Every undergraduate woman student automatically is a member.
 Rules are voted on by the student body, but the business of the association is carried on by a Council and a Judiciary Board.
 The Council considers plans for women's activities, the financing of worthy projects, and the furthering of social policies.
-It consists of elected class representatives and the presidents from other organizations for women students.
-The Judiciary Board is composed of the vice president of the Council and one other elected member, the presidents from each of the seven dormitory units, plus representatives from the off-campus and Panhellenic groups.
-The A. W. S. handbook will give you much valuable information.
+It consists of elected class representatives and the president from other organizations for women students.
+The Judiciary Board is composed of the vice president of the Council and one other elected member, the presidents from each of the seven dormitory units, plus a representative from the off-campus Council and Panhellenic Council.
+The A.W.S. handbook will give you much valuable information.
 Women students should be ready to pass an examination on this booklet during the fall term.

-Marjorie Baldwin is president of the organization.
+Margaret Jensen is president of the organization.